← Back to blog

 • Win rate by DTE at entry — track how your results vary based on how many days to expiration you have when entering a trade

-• Cost of adjustments — rolling and adjusting is part of options trading, but TradeLens quantifies whether your adjustments are net positive or negative
+• Cost of adjustments — rolling and adjusting is part of options trading, but TILT quantifies whether your adjustments are net positive or negative

 • Discipline Score — options trading requires patience and rule-following.
 Measure yours objectively.